-There are three types of DC Fast Chargers in the US and Canada, but your EV will only support one of them (Tesla models S, X and 3 support two).
+There are three types of DC Fast Chargers in the US and Canada, but your EV will only support one of them (Teslas support two).

-CHAdeMO is supported by Japanese EVs and Teslas ( via an adapter).
+CHAdeMO is supported by Japanese EVs and all Teslas ( via an adapter).

 CCS is supported by European and domestic EVs (except Tesla).

-Regardless of which Fast Charging standard your car can support, you must make sure your car is equipped with Fast Charging as it is often an extra cost option.
+Regardless of which Fast Charging standard your car can support, you must make sure your car is equipped with Fast Charging as it is sometimes an extra cost option.

 Since there isn't a DC Fast Charger on every corner (yet), EV road trips require planning ahead.

 A Better Route Planner has data for all types of EVs as well as Tesla Superchargers, CHAdeMO and CCS stations.
 It will create the fastest route between two points including charging stops.